equinor/appsec-threatmodeling-101-workshop/slides/content/tm-what-can-go-wrong.md

 - Examine the system, the assumptions and security requirements
 - Apply STRIDE, document issues, assumptions and threats
-- Team decide scope, iterating as you are learning is smart!
+- **Team decide scope**, iterating as you are learning is smart!
 - Document format suggested (👇)
 - Take a picture of your documents, share on Slack </br>and prepare to present the model to the class

+The person in the group which last bought a car becomes group lead for this exercise.

 <hr>